ECF/DubboProvider/README.md

 [ECF Distribution Providers](https://wiki.eclipse.org/Distribution_Providers)<br>
 [ECF Discovery Providers](https://wiki.eclipse.org/Discovery_Providers)

-### Installing and Running Demo in Karaf
+### Installing and Running DemoService in Karaf

-#### Demo Remote Service Host

-Note:  By default, the Dubbo Distribution Provider features include the [Hazelcast Discovery Provider](https://github.com/ECF/HazelcastProvider) in their install
+Note:  By default, the Dubbo Distribution Provider features include the [Hazelcast Discovery Provider](https://github.com/ECF/HazelcastProvider) in their install.
+The default configuration of this provider requires multicast be available on the LAN used to run the demos below.
+If multicast is not available, then the Hazelcast-based discovery will not occur for the consumer to discover the expored demo service as described below.

-To install, start, and export the DubboProvider Demo Remote Service (available src in project [here](https://github.com/ECF/DubboProvider/tree/master/examples/org.eclipse.ecf.examples.provider.dubbo.demo.impl)) type:
+To install, start, and export the Demo Remote Service (available src in project [here](https://github.com/ECF/DubboProvider/tree/master/examples/org.eclipse.ecf.examples.provider.dubbo.demo.impl)) type:

 	karaf@root()> feature:install ecf-rs-distribution-dubbo-demo-host